hapijs/yar/README.md

 };
 ```

-The plugin requires a password for encryption, and the `ext` permission:
+The plugin requires a password for encryption:
 ```javascript

 /*